 Having undergone multiple renovations in different phases, the existing condition of the duplex apartment showed traces of lost identity and a fragmented whole.
 The project apartment 192 attempts to re-establish a backbone to the space by means of small on-point interventions— a set of door frames.
 With its angled form, these door frames define a new centrality to the shotgun shaped succession of rooms.
 Further, bands of furniture set in each room suggest a secondary centrality.
-Yet given the ephemeral state of these elements, a clear hierarchy between the two centrality is present.
-With respect to this hierarchy, even the staircase to the upper floor is presented in a furniture-like manner, incorporating itself into the bands of furniture in a light-weight manner.
+With respect to this order, even the staircase to the upper floor is presented in a furniture-like manner, incorporating itself into the bands of furniture in a light-weight manner.

-The project thus investigates the possibility in which details can become the protagonist of a fruitful intervention to the existing, representing a foundation for approaching architecture at all scales.
+The project thus investigates the possibility in which details can become the protagonist of a fruitful intervention, fundamentally altering the spatial experience of an exisiting building through an extremely efficient method.

 In collaboration with Francelle Cane